Finding Legal Help

 What happens if I or the other party does not follow the parenting plan?

 After the court approves a parenting plan, if you don't follow it, the court may find you in contempt.
-If the other party does not follow the plan, you may file for an order to show cause, but you must follow the plan even if the other party does not.
+If the other party does not follow the plan, you may file Motion to Enforce Order, but you must follow the plan even if the other party does not.

 You may use the parenting plan form the court provides, create your own, or search the internet for sample parenting plans.